trianglegirl/recipes/docs/06-pasta.md

 Simmer gently, stirring constantly, until the sauce starts to thicken and remove from heat.
 Assemble the lasagne.
 Sprinkle over the parmesan cheese and bake in the oven for 30-40 minutes, or until bubbling and golden-brown.

+## Leek and Parmesan Risotto

+- 4 spring onions
+- 2 leeks chopped
+- 2 garlic cloves
+- 150g arborio rice
+- 1 glass white wine
+- 750 veg stock

+Bring stock to simmer.
+Heat pan with butter and oil, cook veg for 5min.
+Add rice, stir to coat.
+Add wine and bubble until reduced.
+Add stock a little at a time until rice is tender and ooooozy.
+Serve with parmesan.